Westering Home: Lyrics

 "Ilk" means each.
 "Canty" means neat or trim.
 "Couthy" means homely, simple, unpretentious.
 "Islay" is pronounced "Isla".

+Tune

 The tune is a modified version of the traditional "The Muckin o Geordie's Byre", with the time signature changed from 6/8 to 3/4, and the rhythm slightly altered.
 Roberton appropriated this form of the melody from a Gaelic song with lyrics relating to nostalgia for Skye in the trenches of the First World War, one of several entitled Eilean mo Chrìdh.
-Its English title Isle of my Heart features in Roberton's lyric.
+Its English title Isle of my Heart features in Roberton’s lyric.